fearlessgeekmedia/fearlessgeekmedia/content/post/when-the-economy-slows.md

 **Lean Into Clarity, Not Cleverness**<br />
 When wallets tighten, people don’t want puzzles.
 They want to know what you do, why it matters, and what they’re supposed to do next.
 Your homepage has to work like a great
 storefront: clear, clean, and confidently useful.
-This is not the moment to bury your value under clever metaphors or quirky animations.
+This is not the moment to <a href="https://www.ideasonpurpose.com/on/7-qualities-great-website/" target="_blank">bury your value under clever metaphors</a> or quirky animations.
 Instead, prioritize clarity in your copy, simplicity in your layout, and directness in your calls-to-action.
 If a customer lands on your site with questions, and you give them riddles, they’re gone.